 Formerly situated Beo Crescent for over three decades, Yang Zhou used to fry over charcoal.
 Their new premises don’t allow for that but their trusty old wok still infuses some wok hei into their noodles.

-Another reason for their popularity is actually their tangy sambal, which many claim to be one of the best for Hokkien Mee.
+Another reason for their popularity is actually their tangy sambal, which many claim to be one of the best in Singapore for Hokkien Mee.

 📍 127 Bukit Merah Lane 1, Singapore 150127